lymanjohnson/snippets/notes.md

 - have registration and login
 - allow you to see a list of all your snippets
 - allow you to look at an individual snippet

-REACH:

-- allow you to sort snippets by date created or updated, and by number of stars [REACH]

-DONE:
 - allow you to "star" or favorite other people's snippets [REACH]
 - delimit tags by ALL whitespace, not just a single space